NiLuJe/kfmon/README.md

 On top of that, we have a few extra features: instead of launching one instance per book/action pair, KFMon is a centralized daemon, which simply parses a number of simple INI config files.
 Each book/action pair gets a dedicated config file.

+It also keeps track of processes it has launched, mainly to ensure that for a given watch, only one single instance of its action can ever be run concurrently.
+As a practical exemple, this means that if you use KFMon to launch KOReader (by tapping its PNG icon), and, once inside KOReader, you try to do the very same thing, KFMon will remember that KOReader is already running, and will refuse to launch a second instance until the previous one has exited.
+This means that long-running apps don't necessarily need to kill KFMon when they start.
+In the same vein, KFMon's startup script will also refuse to run concurrent instances of KFMon itself.

 ~~It's also integrated in the Kobo boot process in an unobtrusive manner (an udev hook), unlike fmon (which modifies a startup script).~~ (See [Issue #2](https://github.com/NiLuJe/kfmon/issues/2) for the various troubles that caused us ;)).

 And it also properly persists across unmounts & remounts (like during an USBMS export).